Table of contents

 Promotion

-These are any activities that are used to promote a product to attract a target group Its purpose is not only to inform the audience about the new product, but also to stimulate their needs and increase demand.
+These are any activities that are used to promote a product to attract a target group.
+Its purpose is to inform the audience about the new product, stimulate their needs, and increase demand.

 Forms of promotion are indeed many.
 Which one you choose should be individually selected depending on what kind of goods you sell.
 You can choose, for example, discount codes, TV, radio or internet advertising, public relations activities, etc.